 Replace Air Filters

 Clean air filters are an important part of improved indoor air quality.
-The air filter in your HVAC unit collects dust, debris and dirt as the conditioned air passes into the ventilation system.
+The air filter in your HVAC unit collects dust, debris, and dirt as the conditioned air passes into the ventilation system.
 When air filters become dirty, they do not clean the air effectively.
 Not only does indoor air quality suffer, but your HVAC unit must work harder to push air into your home.
-This creates less energy efficiency and shortens the lifespan for your unit.
+This creates less energy efficiency and shortens the lifespan of your unit.

 Instead, replace or clean the air filter every one to three months.
 Adjust the timeframe according to your home.
 For example, if you have pets, ongoing construction or someone in the home smokes, you should change the air filters monthly.
 Luckily, homeowners can easily change air filters without professional help.
 However, it’s still a good idea to invest in seasonal preventative maintenance to keep your unit clean and working its best.